 It’s not just our emotional experience that is compromised by our anger.
 There is an increasing volume of medical research pinpointing all of the ways that anger is detrimental to our physical well-being.
-For instance, recent research published by psychologists Edward C. Suarez, Ph.D., James G. Lewis, Ph.D., and Cynthia Kuhn, Ph.D., in Brain, Behavior, and Immunity (Vol. 16, No. 6) found that men who have a high degree of hostility and anger are more likely to have higher levels of an immune system protein that’s linked to several risk factor for cardiovascular problems.
-Add to that the statistic cited by www.DivorcePeers.com that 20% of the general population has levels of ongoing hostility high enough to be dangerous to their own health, and it becomes apparent why more and more individuals are seeking anger management solutions
+For instance, recent research published by psychologists Edward C. Suarez, Ph.D., James G. Lewis, Ph.D., and Cynthia Kuhn, Ph.D., in Brain, Behavior, and Immunity (Vol. 16, No. 6) found that men who have a high degree of hostility and anger are more likely to have higher levels of an immune system protein that’s linked to several risk factors for cardiovascular problems.
+Additionally, understanding that 20% of the general population has levels of ongoing hostility high enough to be dangerous to their own health (originally cited by www.DivorcePeers.com, 2016), it becomes apparent why more and more individuals are seeking anger management solutions.

 Then a friend introduced me to the books of Barry Neil Kaufman and the idea that happiness is a choice.
 Intrigued, I traveled to The Option Institute for private sessions.
 During this time I had the opportunity to examine my own vision of life as well as the beliefs and attitudes underlying my anger and depression.
 I realized that I believed I had no other choice besides getting angry or depressed when things didn’t go well for me.
 But through the gentle and non-judgmental dialogue sessions, I realized that I did have other choices – that I could treat the events of my life as misfortunes or as opportunities.
 I chose to do the latter.
 That decision has transformed my entire life.
 I stopped feeling bad about myself.
 I began to have fun.
 My energy increased.
 My productivity improved.
 I started to enjoy my work.